Tsquare17/scaffolding/README.md

 /**
  * Define the file name.
-If not defined, name will be used.
+If not defined, the name specified in the command will be used.
  */
 $template->fileName('{name}Extension');